Holocaust survivor looks back at fleeing to Ukraine during WWII

 WEST HARTFORD, Conn.
 (WTNH) – Ukraine played a role in the Holocaust as many Jews from Poland fled there trying to escape the Nazis.

-WWII changed everything from Leon Chameides.
-He was a 3-year-old Jewish boy in South-Western Poland and experienced his first glimpse of anti-Semitism in 1941.
+World War II changed everything for Leon Chameides.
+He was a 3-year-old Jewish boy in southwestern Poland and experienced his first glimpse of anti-Semitism in 1941.

 So, his father used a connection he had with an Archbishop in a Catholic church in the Ukrainian city of Lviv.